szabgab/rust.code-maven.com/pages/rouille-hello-world-text.md

 Hello <b>world!</b>
 ```

 Here we can see clearly the `Content-Type` being `text/plain`.
-That's the reason the browser shows us the text and does not try to interprete it as HTML.
+That's the reason the browser shows us the text and does not try to interpret it as HTML.

 ## 404 Not found